Agriculture in the SLRD

 Agricultural Land Reserve

 The Agricultural Land Reserve (ALR) is a provincial zone in which agriculture is recognized as a priority use.
-Farming is encouraged, and non-farm uses are controlled.
+Farming is encouraged, and non-farm uses are regulated.
 In the SLRD, 25,410 hectares of land is located in the ALR.
 These lands are found within all four Electoral Areas (A, B, C, D), as well as the municipalities of the District of Squamish, Village of Pemberton, and District of Lillooet.

 - Agricultural Land Commission - Presentation to SLRD Board - September 20, 2017